noahehall/theBookOfNoah/0current/languages/nim/nim.md

 - fkn need to finish this thing
 - reading done
 - copying.
-35 returning values from procedures
+40 custom array ranges
   - also this: https://github.com/nim-lang/Nim/wiki/Nim-for-TypeScript-Programmers#this
     - ^ likely want to dive through the wiki first the swing back to the book
     - ^ the book is just hella old